Birrellc/Navigating-Newcastle/static/testing/testing.md

 1. Tried to login as Test05 with an incorrect password and login failed with the correct error message.
 2. Tried to login as TEST05 and the login was successful as Login is not case sensitive.
 3. Tried to login as Test20 which doesnt exist and login failed with tthe correct error message
-4. Tried to login as Test05 with the correct password apart from a whitespace at the end and the login failed with the correct error message.
-5. Tried to login as Test05 with the correct password apart from a whitespace at the start and the login failed with the correct error message.
+4. Tried to login as Test05 with the correct password apart from a whitespace at the start and the login failed with the correct error message.
-6. Tried to login with no username and was unable to.
+5. Tried to login with no username and was unable to.
-7. Tried to login with no password and was unable to.
+6. Tried to login with no password and was unable to.

 - Link: